 Paris ban all odd-numbered cars for 24-hours

-Paris bans all odd-numbered cars from roads in 24-hour crackdown on emissions
+Paris to ban all odd-numbered cars in a bid to crackdown on emissions

 A 24-hour traffic-regulating scheme in Paris that aims to halve the day's emissions from road vehicles has been launched amid a crackdown on rocketing air pollution in the French capital.

 Parisian police said that on Tuesday that only vehicles with even-numbered licence plate were allowed entry into Paris and its nearest suburbs.

 140 checkpoints were setup around the city to root out any odd-numbered cars and turn them back.